Get PeakVisor App

 Padre Island National Seashore

-The seashore is unique because it is located on the longest undeveloped barrier island in the entire world, with a length of 70 miles (110km).
+The seashore is unique because it is located on the longest undeveloped barrier island in the world, with a length of 70 miles (110km).
 This puts it in direct contrast with the nearby South Padre Island, which is a popular resort getaway location.

 Padre Island National Seashore